Learn English at USask! information sessions

 The upper levels of the English for Academic Purposes program are designed to give you an academic advantage when you begin your university degree.
 This program is about more than learning English.
 It will prepare you linguistically, academically and culturally to succeed.

-Are you looking for information about our program for non-USask students or for graduate students?
+Are you looking for information about our program for non-USask students?

 Levels